rh9891/PlanetPizza/README.md

 ## Description

-Planet Pizza is a fun and interactive pizza-themed website that allows users to explore the pizza menu, see information about pizza options, and interact with various sections through a smooth, engaging interface.
-The website incorporates modern HTML, CSS, and JavaScript for a dynamic user experience.
+Planet Pizza is a fun and interactive pizza-themed website that allows users to explore the pizza menu, view details about various options, and engage with different sections through a smooth, dynamic interface.
+The website is built using modern HTML, CSS, and JavaScript to deliver a responsive and visually appealing user experience.

-Key features include a navigation menu that opens with a hamburger icon, smooth scrolling, and a dark mode toggle.
+Key features include a responsive navigation menu that opens with a hamburger icon (in smaller devices), smooth scrolling between sections, a dark mode toggle, and animated content that fades or slides into view using ScrollReveal.js, enhancing the overall interactivity and polish of the site.

 ## User Story